I Keep Doing This Wrong

 The Art of Thinking Clearly

-Book Notes Instead of being asleep at 16:46 on 21 June 2019, kitt created this:I loved this book.
+Book Notes kitt decided around 16:46 on 21 June 2019 to publish this:I loved this book.
 If I could, I'd have this be a textbook that every high school kid had to read, to understand biases and how they are being externally manipulated.
 Can you imagine how much better everyone would be if we were all aware of our biases and the cultural and commercial manipulations happening?
 WOW!

 Anyway, ahem, this book.